abhirathod95/travel-blog/src/blog/travel/2019-01-13/Morocco_1.md

 featuredImage: "../../../images/Morocco/Morocco_2.jpg"
 ---

-I was so excited to visit finally visit my first African country.
-Morocco is a great place for an introduction to Africa since it is a primarily a tourism centered country.
+I was so excited to finally visit my first African country.
+Morocco is a great place for an introduction to Africa since it is primarily a tourism centered country.
 The cities are all so unique from any place I've been before with lots of interesting history.
 I was able to visit four of the major cities in Morocco during my 8 days and learned lots of interesting lessons as a tourist in Morocco.

 **Read More|** [Lessons Learned in Morocco](https://www.wheretonextdoc.com/blog/lessons-learned-in-morocco)

 Sadly, a few days before we had arrived to Morocco, two women hiking in the Atlas mountains had been murdered by some remote villagers, which was disturbing to hear.
 It made us a little nervous to visit.
 However, the locals made sure to show tourists that this incidence was not condoned at all by Moroccans.
-Even a vigil was held for the two girls while we were around Jemaa al Fnaa.
+A vigil was held for the two girls while we were around Jemaa al Fnaa.
 While we had a great experience spending a week in Morocco, I would still exercise caution if traveling on your own without a guide.
 While the major cities of Morocco are tolerant of Western culture, there are small pockets of Morocco may not be as accomodating.

 &nbsp;